ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-documentation/README.md

 | :--- | --- |
 | sharetrait_dataset_col_name | this column name is the reference to [sharetrait dataset metadata definition csv](https://github.com/ShareTraitProject/ShareTrait/blob/main/ShareTrait_DB/v1.0.0/3_release/ShareTrait_MetaData_v1.0.0.csv) header label |
 | sharetrait db attribute | this column name refers to the attribute label as defined in [sharetrait database attribute](https://github.com/ShareTraitProject/ShareTraitDatabase/blob/main/sharatrait-database-v1/db-documentation/ShareTrait-database-attributes-definition.csv) header attribute label |

+### definition of annotation used in sharatrait-database-v1/db-documentation/ShareTrait-database-schema-v1.png

+the annotations and constraints provided in the schema refer to the complete documentation description in ShareTrait-database-documentation-v20241108.pdf